-- Cellular networks have to be licensed.
+- Cellular networks have to be licensed from local authority.
 Furthermore, only big Telco companies can afford the infrastructure (the base station, huge antenna, licensing, network, deployment, etc).
 Private companies and individuals cannot afford it.
 If a particular area is not covered with cellular network, you cannot use it, neither can you deploy your own without the infrastructure and license. 🙁

-- Its fairly new wireless technology is meant for LPWAN.
+- Its fairly new wireless technology which is meant for LPWAN.

 - LoRa (Long Range) is the radio protocol, while LoRaWAN is the network protocol.